Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 When comparing the enhanced 1B models to the simple-prompted Llama 3.2 1B and 3B models, we found:

 - All specialized 1B models significantly outperformed the **base 1B model** on their respective strong suits.
-For example, `1b-instruct` excelled in general reasoning, `1b-sft-mixed-best` was a strong all-rounder, and `star` dominated mathematical reasoning.
+For example, `1b-instruct` excelled in general reasoning, `1b-sft-mixed-best` was a strong all-rounder, and `star` showed improvements for mathematical reasoning.

 - The ultimate goal was to see if a 1B model could match the **3B model**.
 Our results show this is indeed possible, but it requires the right approach.